 Layer Cake

-As a child, Jayson Woodward, the vintner of Layer Cake wine, enjoyed the site of his grandmother making her famous Sunday layer cake.
+As a child, Jayson Woodward, the vintner of Layer Cake wine, enjoyed the sight of his grandmother making her famous Sunday layer cake.
 As he sipped on a small glass of wine, he would listen to his grandfather compare winemaking and cake baking.
 Like his grandmother’s cake, the winery’s brands are lightly spiced and rich with layers of fruit, mocha, and chocolate.

 Tip: Food and wine are natural pairings.
 But if you go this naming route, try to find a compelling background story.
 Also experiment with names that are related to food, but are not food.
 How about White Napkin for a Sauvignon Blanc, Pinot Grigio, or young Riesling?